joequant/scms/doc/patent-simulation/patent-simulation.md

 #### 4.3.2 Process

-1. For each scenario event defined in SCENARIO_EVENT for the scenario, the simulation process is performed on the contract's code in SC_CODE.
+1. For each scenario event defined in `SCENARIO_EVENT` for the scenario, the simulation process is performed on the contract's code in `SC_CODE`.

 ### 4.4 Simulated Events